nimeshnischal/tic-tac-toe-ai-bot/README.md

     |---|---|
     | Fast execution time, with complexity at O(b)  | Dev + test time more than 8 hours |
     | Basic programming knowledge required to code | Risk of some edge cases being ignored|

+    Avg. time on an empty board: 1 ms

 2. Using **minimax** algorithm:

     Using a type of adversarial search to get the next move by going through all the possible moves & predicting opponents moves.